- Face ID allows for two appearances: the primary appearance and an alternate appearance, with biometric data saved only on the iPhone.

 Models compatible with Face ID with a mask

-Starting with iOS 15.4, mask unlocking works on a select list of models.
-If your iPhone doesn't appear here, you can still use the Apple Watch method, but not partial mask recognition directly on the iPhone.:
+Starting with iOS 15.4, mask unlock works on a specific list of models.
+If your iPhone isn't listed, you can still use the method with Apple Watch, but partial mask recognition won't work directly on the iPhone.

 - iPhone 12mini